 While travelling on the scenic Manali-Leh highway, appears Tanglang La.
-At the height of 5328 meters, Tanglang La is 61 km from Upshi.
+At the height of 5328 meters, Tanglang La is 61 km from Upshi and one of the five motorable passes on the Leh-Manali highway.
 The roads are well constructed mostly, yet they are quite dusty.

 9. Wari La, Jammu & Kashmir

 Wari La serves as a direct connection between Nubra Valley and Pangong Tso.
 It is an altitude of 5312 metres and is one of the least traversed highest motorable roads in India.
 It is a highly remote pass, and at times there is not a single person visible throughout the journey.